A Christmas budget is a good place to start. This way you can make sure you’ve got the necessities covered and hopefully reduce any stress.

 If you’re not going to be able to cover the cost with your existing budget, you may need to revisit your list and look at where you can cut back further.
-Alternatively, you may be able to dip into savings or use credit.
+Alternatively, you may be able to dip into savings or use credit if you need to.

 Dipping into any savings you have means you might not need to borrow money.
-You can then set out a plan to rebuild your savings next year.
-But only use your savings if you feel comfortable doing so.
-It’s important to check the terms of your savings account too, as you may lose interest if you access your savings pot early.
+You can then set out a plan to rebuild your savings.
+Only use your savings if you feel comfortable doing so.
+It’s important to check the terms of your savings account too, as you may lose interest if you access your savings early.

 If you don’t have enough money available, you could consider borrowing.
-Using a credit card may help cover the initial outlay, for example, but try to only spend what you can afford to repay.
-And make a plan to pay off anything you borrow as soon as you can.
+Using a credit card may help cover the initial outlay, for example, but only spend what you can afford to repay.
+Make a plan to pay off anything you borrow as soon as you can.
 You may be charged interest if you don’t pay your credit card balance in full each month.

-Starting your shopping early can give you a better chance of finding all your gifts for the price you’ve budgeted for.
-Leaving things until the last minute could mean you’re stuck scrambling for presents and have to spend more than you’d want to.
+Starting your shopping early can give you a better chance of finding the things you need for the price you’ve budgeted for.
+Leaving everything until the last minute could mean you have to spend more than you’d like to.

-Plus, starting early can help you spread the cost of gifts and other bits over a few pay cheques – if that’s what you’ve planned for in your budget.
+Plus, starting early can help you spread the cost of gifts and other bits over a few pay days – if that’s what you’ve planned for in your budget.

-It’s also useful to look at food offers in the lead up to Christmas Day.
+You may also find food offers in the lead up to Christmas Day.
 Are there items you could buy now and freeze?
-Or, can you place a Christmas food order so you know exactly how much you’re going to spend on food on the day?
+Or can you place a Christmas food order, so you know exactly how much you’re going to spend on food on the day?